Horbenkodev/hugo-blog/content/posts/how-to-leverage-the-project-management-triangle/index.md

 publishDate: 2018-06-18T00:00:00.000Z
 image: Project-management.png
 og_image: Project-management.png
-description: Being the project manager at a software development company, I often deal with the requests like "I want to do this app for a fixed price, can you do it?" or "Could you tell me a precise cost of my project?".
+description: As a project manager, I often get requests like "Can you develop this app for a fixed price?".
+Clients usually have a rough idea of their needs but aren't sure about the details.
-  Moreover, clients asking these questions may have just a brief idea of what they want to implement and they may not be sure about all the details, however, they need the answer.
 promote:
   promote: false
 top: false